assistify/outlook-plugin/README.md

 ![Enter Server Url](/documentation/serverUrl.png)

 Click on `Next` and enter a valid `username` and `password` for Assistify.
+Currently only local login-data is supported.
+Login via SSO is not possible at the moment.

 Click on `Connect` and choose a `Topic` to post your email.